How do I give feedback?

 The same situation can be perceived very differently by different people.
 With feedback, we get to know other perspectives and thus arrive at a differentiated picture of the situation.
 Feedback is not about being right, but about learning something about yourself and others.

-We have put together a great poster with the most important tips & tricks for teams.
-Promote the feedback culture in your company.
+We have put together a great poster with the most important tips & tricks that you can use for the next feedback session in your team.

 Tips for the feedback provider

 Use specific, observable examples

 Describe concrete experiences and what they have triggered in you.

 Describe your personal view – and only this one.
 What do you want to change and for what reason?

 Say what you think and what you can do to improve the situation.